mczhuge/NLSOM/README.md

     <p>
         <ul>
             <li><b>🔵 Wikipedia:</b> Page: Existential risk from artificial general intelligence
 Summary: Existential risk from artificial general intelligence is the hypothesis that substantial progress in artificial general intelligence (AGI) could result in human extinction or some other unrecoverable global catastrophe.The existential risk ("x-risk") school argues as follows: The human species currently dominates other species because the human brain has some distinctive capabilities that other animals lack.
 If AI surpasses humanity in general intelligence and becomes "superintelligent", then it could become difficult or impossible for humans to control.
-Just as the fate of the mountain gorilla depends on human goodwill, so might the fate of humanity depend on the actions of a future machine superintelligence.The probability of this type of scenario is widely debated, and hinges in part on differing scenarios for future progress in computer science.
-Concerns about superintelligence have been voiced by leading computer scientists and tech CEOs such as Geoffrey Hinton, Yoshua Bengio, Alan Turing, Elon Musk, and OpenAI CEO Sam Altman.
-In 2022, a survey of AI researchers found that some researchers believe that there is a 10 percent or greater chance that our inability to control AI will cause an existential catastrophe (more than half the respondents of the survey, with a 17% response rate).Two sources of concern are the problems of AI control and alignment: that controlling a superintelligent machine, or instilling it with human-compatible values, may be a harder problem than naïvely supposed.
-Many researchers believe that a superintelligence would resist attempts to shut it off or change its goals (as such an incident would prevent it from accomplishing its present goals) and that it will be extremely difficult to align superintelligence with the full breadth of important human values and constraints.
-In contrast, skeptics such as computer scientist Yann LeCun argue that superintelligent machines will have no desire for self-preservation.A third source of concern is that a sudden "intelligence explosion" might take an unprepared human race by surprise.
-To illustrate, if the first generation of a computer program that is able to broadly match the effectiveness of an AI researcher can rewrite its algorithms and double its speed or capabilities in six months, then the second-generation program is expected to take three calendar months to perform a similar chunk of work.
-In this scenario the time for each generation continues to shrink, and the system undergoes an unprecedentedly large number of generations of improvement in a short time interval, jumping from subhuman performance in many areas to superhuman performance in virtually all domains of interest.
-Empirically, examples like AlphaZero in the domain of Go show that AI systems can sometimes progress from narrow human-level ability to narrow superhuman ability extremely rapidly.
+Just as the fate of the mountain gorilla depends on human goodwill, so might the fate of humanity depend on the actions of a future machine superintelligence.The probability of this type of scenario is widely debated, and hinges in part on differing scenarios for future progress in computer science...
     </li>
         </ul>
     </p>
     <p>
         <ul>
             <li><b>🟤  BingSeach:</b> Alternatively, AGI has been defined as<b> an autonomous system that surpasses human capabilities in the majority of economically valuable tasks.</b> Creating AGI is a primary goal of some artificial intelligence research and companies such as OpenAI, DeepMind, and Anthropic.
-AGI is a common topic in science fiction and futures studies. an engineered system displaying the property of artificial general intelligence, to a significant degree. the theoretical and practical study of artificial general intelligence systems and methods of creating them. <b>AGI</b> is part of the broader fields of Artificial Intelligence (AI) and Cognitive Science.
-Artificial general intelligence (<b>AGI</b>) is the capacity for machines to perceive, learn, and carry out intellectual tasks in a manner similar to that of humans. <b>AGI</b> allows machines to mimic human behavior and thought processes in order to tackle any kind of complex problem.
-Artificial General Intelligence (<b>AGI</b>) is the next generation of artificial intelligence (AI), which is expected to exceed human intelligence in every aspect (Barrett &amp; Baum, 2017; Bostrom, 2014; Torres, 2019 ). <b>AGI</b> will extend upon AI, or Artificial Narrow Intelligence (ANI) systems, which are in widespread use today.
-Artificial general intelligence <b>(AGI</b>) is the representation of generalized human cognitive abilities in software so that, faced with an unfamiliar task, the <b>AGI</b> system could find a solution.
-The intention of an <b>AGI</b> system is to perform any task that a human being is capable of.
-He defines <b>AGI</b> as AI systems that can solve any cognitive or human task in ways that are not limited to how they are trained.
-In theory, <b>AGI</b>, he says, can help scientists develop cures for ...
-Artificial general intelligence has the immense <b>potential</b> to mimic human intelligence, transfer learning, perform cognitive tasks, and operate autonomously.
-However, developing <b>AGI</b> is still challenging owing to the demands of significant advancements in various fields like ML, neural networks, AI, NLP, and more.
-The purpose of this article is to provide an <b>AGI</b> primer to help executives understand the path to machines achieving human-level intelligence, indicators by which to measure progress, and actions the reader can take to begin preparations today.
-Editor. • Fine motor skills. • Natural language processing and understanding. • Navigation. • Problem-solving. • Social and emotional engagement. • Creativity.
-In simpler words, if <b>AGI</b> ...
+AGI is a common topic in science fiction and futures studies. an engineered system displaying the property of artificial general intelligence, to a significant degree. the theoretical and practical study of artificial general intelligence systems and methods of creating them...
     </li>
         </ul>
     </p>